bparanj/crystal/hardware/electronics/book/innovation/law-of-completeness.md

 Why is the wiring not the transmission?

-Let's examine the electronic circuit consisting of a battery, resistor, and LED through the lens of the Law of System Completeness from TRIZ (Theory of Inventive Problem Solving).
+Let's examine the electronic circuit consisting of a battery, resistor, and LED through the lens of the Law of System Completeness from TRIZ .
 This law states that a complete technical system should have four essential parts: an engine, a transmission, a working unit, and a control unit.
 Let's break down our circuit in this context:

 Now, let's analyze each component of the circuit in terms of the Law of System Completeness: